BCS-io/letting/rails/README.md

 - this can take a while and verbose gives feedback.

 4. `rake db:create`
-5. `git clone git@bitbucket.org:bcsltd/letting_import_data.git ~/code/letting/import_data`

-   - Clone the _private_ data repository into the import_data directory
-   - Can be imported into the database

-6. Create secret file - for _private_ application data - not kept in the repository
+5. Create secret file - for _private_ application data - not kept in the repository

 - 1\. `cp ~/code/letting/config/secrets.example.yml secrets.yml`
 - 2\. `rake secret` and copy the generated keys into secrets.yml

-7. `rake db:reboot`
+6. `rake db:reboot`

 - drops the database (if any), creates and runs migrations.
 - Repeat each time you want to delete and restore the database.

-8. Elasticsearch
+7. Elasticsearch

 - 1a\.
 Foreground
   - brew switch elasticsearch 1.1.1 # if not available